 Quiet channels offer canoeing opportunities at Fort Snelling State Park.

-When not flooded (the lower levels of the park generally flood in spring), hiking trails lace the lowlands in the river.
-I’ve been there to hike, ski, bird watch, and attend events at the historic fort.
+When not flooded (the lower areas of the park generally flood in spring), hiking trails lace the lowlands in the river.
+I’ve been there to hike, ski, birdwatch, and attend events at the historic fort.
 (The fort is operated by the Minnesota Historical Society and is separate from the wooded state park below it.)
-Family activities are held most weekends and a herd of white tail deer can be found there any time.
+Family activities are held most weekends, and a herd of not very shy white-tailed deer can be found there any time.
 It’s a great place to spend a day at any time of year.

 Minnesota Valley State Recreation Area

-Minnesota Valley State Recreation Area, located in the southern part of the Minneapolis/St. Paul metropolitan area, includes the Minnesota Valley State Trail along the Minnesota River.
+Minnesota Valley State Recreation Area (DNR website), located in the southern part of the Minneapolis/St. Paul metropolitan area, includes the Minnesota Valley State Trail along the Minnesota River.
 (If you’ve ever flown into MSP, you’ve probably seen the MVSRA, as it covers much of the bottomlands along the river in either direction from the airport.)
 It’s a great spot for bird watching.

 Greenleaf Lake State Recreation Area

-Greenleaf Lake State Recreation Area, located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.
-It is currently being developed and only limited day-use activities are available.
+Greenleaf Lake State Recreation Area (DNR website), located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.
+It is currently being developed, and only limited day-use activities are available.

 Interstate State Park

-Interstate State Park includes both the Minnesota and Wisconsin shores of the St. Croix River near Taylors Falls just north of the Twin Cities metro area.
+Interstate State Park (DNR website) includes both the Minnesota and Wisconsin shores of the St. Croix River near Taylors Falls, just north of the Twin Cities metro area.
 It has stunning views over the river gorge, but is more famous for its cliffs and glacial potholes.

 A paddlewheel boat located just outside the park also provides tours through the river gorge and downstream.
 This is a gem of a park and a perfect day trip from the Twin Cities.
-Spring is a great time to explore Pottery and Potholes Along the Saint Croix.
-Kick off fall with a late summer cruise on the Saint Croix.
+Spring is a great time to explore the park’s wildflowers and potholes.
+Summer is perfect for kayaking and canoeing.Then kick off fall with a late summer cruise on the Saint Croix.

 Lake Maria State Park

-Lake Maria State Park offers pleasant hiking trails through a maple and basswood forest just outside the Minneapolis/Saint Paul Metro area.
+Lake Maria State Park (DNR website) offers pleasant hiking trails through a maple and basswood forest just outside the Minneapolis/Saint Paul metro area.
+This is a stunningly beautiful park on a sunny fall day.

 Saint Croix Islands State Recreation Area

 This one is a bit of a mystery.
-Saint Croix Islands seems to be a designated state park, but the property seems to be managed by the National Park Service as part of the Saint Croix National Scenic Riverway.
-Apparently their used to be camp sites for boaters at this location, but it’s unclear to me whether these still exist.
+Saint Croix Islands seems to be a designated state park, but the property appears to be managed by the National Park Service as part of the Saint Croix National Scenic Riverway.
+Apparently there used to be campsites for boaters here, but it’s unclear whether these still exist.

 Wild River State Park

-Wild River State Park, located along the St Croix River north of the Minneapolis/St. Paul metro area near Center City, is a wonderful place to explore the river and surrounding woodlands.
+Wild River State Park (DNR website), located along the Saint Croix River north of the Minneapolis/St. Paul metro area near Center City, is a wonderful place to explore the river and surrounding woodlands.

 William O’Brien State Park

-William O’Brien State Park is also located along the Saint Croix River, at the northern edge of the Minneapolis/St. Paul metro area.
+William O’Brien State Park (DNR website) is also located along the Saint Croix River, at the northern edge of the Minneapolis/St. Paul metro area.

 A quiet morning for fishing in William O’Brien State Park.

-William O’Brien State Park has a wide variety of landscapes, including shore along the St. Croix, forests, prairies, and a variety of wetlands and small lakes.
+William O’Brien State Park has a wide variety of landscapes, including shore along the St. Croix, forests, prairies, and various wetlands and small lakes.

 Southeast Minnesota state parks

-This part of the state includes a lot of parks with dramatic limestone formations and woodlands.
+This part of the state includes many parks with dramatic limestone formations and woodlands.
 It’s a good part of the state to look for spring flowers and fall color.
 The Mississippi River Valley is particularly dramatic in the fall.

-Southeast Minnesota has dramatic bluffs along the Mississippi River, rugged karst landscapes untouched by ancient glaciers, rolling prairies and lots of spring flowers and colorful fall leaves.
+Southeast Minnesota has dramatic bluffs along the Mississippi River, rugged karst landscapes untouched by ancient glaciers, rolling prairies, and loads of spring flowers and colorful fall leaves.

 Beaver Creek Valley State Park

-Beaver Creek Valley State Park isn’t very big, but it’s highly scenic.
+Beaver Creek Valley State Park is small but highly scenic.

 We were a little late for fall leaves on our first visit, but returned in spring for the wildflowers.
 And got rained out.
-But its a lovely, secluded spot — even in the rain.
+But it is a lovely, secluded spot — even in the rain.

 Carley State Park

-Carley State Park is a rustic woodland park along the Whitewater River near Wabasha in southeastern Minnesota.
+Carley State Park (DNR website) is a rustic woodland park along the Whitewater River near Wabasha in southeastern Minnesota.

 It’s best known for its spectacular spring flowers, which include a great show of Virginia bluebells.
-But if you miss the wildflowers, there’s plenty of cool cliffs to explore along the creek.
+But if you miss the wildflowers, there are plenty of cool cliffs to explore along the creek.

 Forestville/Mystery Cave State Park